smcaleese/resume-analyzer/README.md

 2. Run the server: `uvicorn server:app --reload`
 3. Go to `http://127.0.0.1:8000` in the browser and check that the server is working correctly.

+#### Database setup
+The web server uses a PostgreSQL database to store job posts and other information.
+You need to install PostgreSQL and populate the database so that the server has the data it needs.

+1. First, you need to have PostgreSQL installed.
+You can install it on macOS with `brew install postgresql`.
+2. Change to the `./src/backend` directory and run `python populate_database.py` to copy the job posts and other information stored in CSV files in the `./data` directory into the PostgreSQL database.
+3. In a new terminal, log into the PostgreSQL database with `sudo -u postgres psql` and run the `\dt` command to check that the tables were created successfully.
+4. Now that the database is populated, run the server with `uvicorn server:app --reload` so that it's ready to work with the frontend.

 ### Set up the frontend
 The ReactJS frontend app displays the web app's user interface.

 1. Open a new terminal for running the frontend web app.
-2. Change to the `frontend` directory and run `yarn` to install all necessary packages.
+2. Change to the `./src/frontend` directory and run `yarn` to install all necessary packages.
+Upgrade `node-sass` with `yarn add node-sass` if it's causing issues.
 3. Run `yarn start` to start the frontend app.
 3. Go to `http://localhost:3000` in the browser and upload a resume.
 If everything was set up correctly, the resume should be analyzed and the results should be displayed in the browser.